splunk/public-o11y-docs/incident-intelligence/create-configure-services/configure-alert-grouping.rst

 #.
 Repeat steps 4-8 for any additional alert routing conditions that you want to set up.
 By default, multiple conditions are joined by an ``AND`` operator.
 To switch an ``AND`` operator to ``OR``, select the ``AND`` operator and select ``OR``.
 #.
 Review the list of alerts that are currently routed to the service to confirm your filter conditions are correct.
 #.
 Select :guilabel:`Save alert routing` when you are finished setting up your alert routing conditions.

+After you  manage which alerts create an incident and how alerts are grouped into incidents, use incident workflows to determine who is notified when a new incident is triggered.
+See :ref:`configure-incident-workflows`.